vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 # Prometheus Time Series Database migration
-This article provides a set of guidelines to migrate the time series database from an existing Prometheus deployment to the Bitnami Kubernetes Production Runtime one.
+This article provides a set of guidelines to migrate the time series database (TSDB from now on) from an existing Prometheus deployment to the Bitnami Kubernetes Production Runtime one.

 ## Prerequisites
 The following prerequisites should be met before starting with the migration process:

 * You ave a healthy Kubernetes cluster running.
-* You have a Prometheus deployment that *matches the BKPR Prometheus version*, which can be obtained [here]([GitHub - bitnami/kube-prod-runtime: A standard runtime environment for Kubernetes]https://github.com/bitnami/kube-prod-runtime#release-compatibility).
+* You have a Prometheus deployment that *matches the BKPR Prometheus version*, which can be obtained [here](https://github.com/bitnami/kube-prod-runtime#release-compatibility).

 This article will not cover the upgrade process of Prometheus itself.
 If you need to update your Prometheus deployment, check the [Prometheus docs](https://prometheus.io/docs/prometheus/latest/migration/)

 ## Overview

-This chapter provides an overview of the required steps to migrate the Prometheus time series database (TSDB from now on) from an already running deployment to the BKPR Prometheus one.
+This chapter provides an overview of the required steps to migrate the Prometheus TSDB from an already running deployment to the BKPR Prometheus one.

-This process is meant to provide a zero downtime migration to the new StatefulSet  by having two Prometheus instances running at the same time during the whole process.
+This process is meant to provide a zero downtime migration to the new StatefulSet by having two Prometheus instances running at the same time.
 These instances will be modified to include a sidecar container that will deploy an *rsync* client and server with access to the Prometheus data volume in order to move a Prometheus TSDB snapshot from one pod to another.

-As Prometheus doesn’t include yet a *flush* method to dump all the WAL file that is being written into a snapshot with a block format that doesn’t overlap time ranges (see [this issue](https://github.com/prometheus/tsdb/issues/346) for more context) it is necessary to sync with the Prometheus TSDB compact times, in order to ensure a minimal data loss (around 3 minutes).
+As Prometheus doesn’t include yet a *flush* method to dump all the WAL file that is being written into a snapshot with a block format that doesn’t overlap time ranges (see [this issue](https://github.com/prometheus/tsdb/issues/346) for more context) it is necessary to sync with the Prometheus TSDB compact times, in order to ensure a minimal data loss (less than 5 minutes).

 These are the steps that will be made to accomplish this migration: